yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/bulk-data-load.md

 ### Load multiple files into the same table

-The import data file command also supports importing multiple files to the same table by providing the `--file-table-map` flag `<fileName>:<tableName>` entry for each file, or by passing a glob expression in place of the file name.
+The import data file command also supports importing multiple files to the same table by providing the `--file-table-map` flag with a `<fileName>:<tableName>` entry for each file, or by passing a glob expression in place of the file name.
 For example, `fileName1:tableName,fileName2:tableName` or `fileName*:tableName`.

 ### Incremental data loading